DefinitelyArnav/EXL-EQ-2018-Retail-Analytics-/README.md

-# EXLEQ-Retail
+# EXL EQ 2018
-This project was made as part of the EXL EQ 2018 contest.
-The solution secured 2nd position and the award for the best visualization.
+EXL Analyitcs organized a data analytics contest for top 20 engineering colleges in India (including IITs/NITs/BITS/DTU) during Jan-Feb 2018.
+This project was undertaken for the same.

 # Team Members
 1. Arnav Saxena